simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-battle-albine-blur-onerep-incogni/index.en.md

 ### **For Maximum Protection: Albine DeleteMe - The Premium Option**

-If you are an individual seeking maximum coverage and don't mind paying a premium, [**Albine DeleteMe**](https://dnt.abine.com/#/ref_register/pC8ZbvQtt) is an excellent choice:
+If you're an individual seeking maximum coverage and don't mind paying a premium, [**Albine DeleteMe**](https://dnt.abine.com/#/ref_register/pC8ZbvQtt) is an excellent choice:

 1. **Most Comprehensive**: 350+ data broker coverage is unmatched
 2. **Mobile Apps**: Native iOS and Android apps for convenient on-the-go management